WADA Management Team

 Shannan WithersChief of Staff

-Shannan joined WADA in 2001 and is the Agency’s longest standing staff member.
-During her time with WADA, she has served various functions within the Office of the Director General (previously known as the Executive Office); and, has led several key strategic projects.
+Shannan joined WADA in February 2001 and is the Agency’s longest standing staff member.
+During her time with WADA, she has served various functions within the Office of the Director General, operating under, and providing support and advice to all Presidents and Director Generals of the Agency.
+She has led several key strategic projects over the years, including more recently, the first governance review and reforms process in 2017-2018 and implementation thereof; development of the 2020-2024 Strategic Plan; and, the internal organizational assessment in 2020.

-Prior to joining WADA, in 1997, Shannan was Anti-Doping Program Coordinator for the 2000 Olympic and Paralympic Games in Sydney (Australia).
-Following the success of the Games, she was recruited to join WADA in Lausanne (Switzerland) before relocating to Montreal (Canada).
+Prior to joining WADA, Shannan was Anti-Doping Program Coordinator for the three-year lead up to, and during, the 2000 Olympic and Paralympic Games in Sydney (Australia).
+Following the close of the Games, she was recruited to join WADA in Lausanne (Switzerland) before relocating to Montreal (Canada).

 Günter YoungerDirector, Intelligence and Investigations